Publish Your Pod Image to Jina Hub¶

 Your image will be published as

-manifest.yml to the correct values.
+manifest.yml to use correct values.

 ||Human-readable title of the image (must match with